 |New year’s Eve||1800 – 0100|

-Dinner will be available on selected evenings from 1800 – 2100 (last orders) and on Fridays or Saturdays or both throughout the year.
+Dinner will generally be available on selected evenings from 1800 – 2100 (last orders) and on Fridays or Saturdays or both throughout the year.
 Food will be provided for Sailors’ Suppers after Thursday evening racing during the sailing season and when winter talks take place.

 The catering service is also available at other times for private or special functions after checking with the Committee as per house Bylaw 6, by arrangement with the franchisee.